ChurroC/Generate-Discord-Bots-Cli/src/readMe.md

 make lyrics enable button disabled when no lyrics for current song or have it enabled and display no lyrics aslo have a select menu for all, lyrics, next up, current song have a .notCommand.js to show not command

+also if they cant join the vc because of permission send an error